Things to do in Sydney in May

 Things to do on the Northern Beaches

 Beware the International Ski Travel Expo!
 It is a slippery slope to your next ski trip.
-Entry to the Expo is free (with a gold coin donation to charity) and you could win a Ski Holiday.
+Entry to the Expo is free and you could win a Ski Holiday.
 If you have never been skiing, or don’t think it’s worth skiing in Australia, have a read of “Skiing in Australia“.

 I’m starting to feel bad about the number of times we mention the Northern Beaches.
 In my defence, it is a little hard to ignore the Taste of Manly – The Food Wine and Sustainability Festival as it is such great event!
 Great food and wine combined with live music and an awesome scenic backdrop.
 Having said that, there is so much to do on the Northern Beaches that you really could just go for an hour or two then jumps back in the car and keep driving up the coast.
 We are so spoilt in this city; make the most of it.